PacificBiosciences/pb-metagenomics-tools/docs/Tutorial-pb-MAG-mirror.md

 # **1. Snakemake Contents** <a name="SMC"></a>

-To run the workflow, you will need to obtain all contents within the [HiFi-MAG-Pipeline folder](https://github.com/PacificBiosciences/pb-metagenomics-tools/tree/master/HiFi-MAG-Pipeline).
+To run the workflow, you will need to obtain all contents within the [pb-MAG-mirror folder](https://github.com/PacificBiosciences/pb-metagenomics-tools/tree/master/pb-MAG-mirror).
 The default contents should look like this:

 ```
 pb-MAG-mirror